Categories

 For starters, the Electric Lady Studios: A Jimi Hendrix Vision boxed set has 39 tracks Jimi recorded in the finished studio with original Experience drummer Mitch Mitchell and Band Of Gypsys bassist Billy Cox, all but one of which are making their debut in this collection.

-These include an alternate mix of “Ezy Ryder,” as well as multiple alternate versions of “Astro Man,” “Freedom,” “Night Bird Flying,” and “Dolly Dagger,” all of which appeared, in different forms, on the posthumous released First Rays Of The New Rising Sun, which was an attempt to assemble the album Hendrix was working on when he died in 1970.
+These include an alternate mix of “Ezy Ryder,” as well as multiple alternate versions of “Astro Man,” “Freedom,” “Night Bird Flying,” and “Dolly Dagger,” all of which appeared, in different forms, on the posthumously released First Rays Of The New Rising Sun, which was an attempt to assemble the album Hendrix was working on when he died in 1970.

 Electric Lady Studios A Jimi Hendrix Vision